cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 6. Undelegate from validator B (5 coins).
 The account at this point can only send 2.5 coins unless it receives more coins or until more coins vest.
-It can still however, delegate.
+It can still, however, delegate.

     ```text
     DV = 5 - 2.5 = 2.5